IBM/teaching-your-monolith-to-dance/docs/runtime-modernization/README.md

 ## Analysis

-As before, [IBM Cloud Transformation Advisor](https://www.ibm.com/cloud/garage/practices/learn/ibm-transformation-advisor) was used to analyze the existing Customer Order Services application and the WebSphere ND runtime.
-The steps were:
+As before, IBM Cloud Transformation Advisor was used to analyze the existing Customer Order Services application and the WebSphere ND runtime.
+The steps taken were:

 1. Used the IBM Cloud Transformation Advisor available as part of IBM Cloud Pak for Applications.
 Transformation Advisor Local (Beta) can also be used.